swanson/code-smell-refactoring/ruby/README.md

 * Ever had a smelly fridge?
 * A human intuition that it might be time to cleanup your codebase
-* Patterns that indicate their could be trouble
+* Patterns that indicate there could be trouble